parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/event.md

 ## Network Changed

-If the network which the Provider is connected was changed, the Provider will emit the event named `networkChanged` with value `network_id: string`.
+If the network that the Provider is connected to is changed, the Provider will emit the event named `networkChanged` with value `network_id: string`.

 ```ts